LaurieWired/BenchmarkCustomPTX/README.md

 - Speedup ratio between the two approaches
 - Verification that both implementations produce identical results

 A higher speedup indicates greater benefits from using the specialized instruction.
-Typical results on H100 GPUs show 1.2x-1.5x speedups, demonstrating the value of keeping frequently accessed data in L1 cache.